JimHenegan/marginal-standardization-paper/readme.md

 ### Introduction

-This repository contains resources related to the paper _Standardization and Prediction to Control Confounding: Estimating risk differences and ratios for clinical interpretations and decisionmaking_ by Localio, et. al.
+This repository contains resources related to the paper _Standardization and Prediction to Control Confounding: Estimating risk differences and ratios for clinical interpretations and decisionmaking_ by Localio, et al.

 ### Resources